leonmutschke/providing-statistical-distributions-in-setlx/README.md

 ## What is SetlX?
 SetlX (SET Language Extended) is an interpreted high-level programming language.
-It was and is mostly designed by Prof. Dr. Karl Stroetmann.
+It was and is mostly designed by Prof. Dr. Karl Stroetmann and Tom Herrmann.
 However, SetlX is an evolution of the high-level programming language SETL, designed by Jacob T. Schwartz.
 Both languages are based on the mathematical theory of sets and offers many mathematical algorithms.
 SetlX was designed to make the unique features of SETL more accessible to today’s computer science students.